 Carey J. Flack is a 25-year-old Oklahoma-based entrepreneur + product strategist on a mission to bridge the gap between underserved communities and innovative, empowering technology.

-Carey is currently a Masters of Business Administration (MBA) Candidate.
-As a graduate student, she studies and practices at the intersection of technology, culture, community, and product design.
+Carey is currently a Masters of Business Administration (MBA) Candidate at the University of Oklahoma.
+As a graduate student living in Oklahoma City, she studies and practices at the intersection of technology, community, and product design.

 See the work:

 BLOOM is a digital hub that offers accessible learning courses for global Indigenous languages - from Cherokee to IsiXhosa to Irish.
 Our mission is to empower the next generation of Indigenous language speakers and leaders